Blog

-Two weeks ago, Dracula showed up on the front page of Hacker News.
-The thread had 227 comments, but one comment, in particular, caught my attention.
-A user said: "I have a hard time seeing why this is such a popular theme."
+Two weeks ago, Dracula landed on the Hacker News front page.
+The thread had 227 comments, but one comment stopped me: “I have a hard time seeing why this is such a popular theme.

 Here’s my answer: